GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Field Width setting was visible in Edit Entry

 = 1.16 on January 14 =
 * Happy New Year!
 We have big things planned for GravityView in 2016, including a new View Builder.
 Stay tuned :-)
 * Added: Merge Tags.
 [See all GravityView Merge Tags](http://docs.gravityview.co/article/76-merge-tags)